Skip to main content

 By Tim Bojarski, for Batavia Downs

-The pool is part of the United States Trotting Association’s (USTA) Strategic Wagering Program and as such, free program pages are available courtesy of Trackmaster on the USTA’s website or by direct download by clicking here
+The pool is part of the United States Trotting Association’s Strategic Wagering Program and as such, free program pages are now available courtesy of Trackmaster on the Batavia Downs and USTA websites or by clicking here.

 The Pick-5 wager begins in race one and runs through race five.
-It is a 50-cent base wager and if all five winners aren’t selected, the carryover amount will move to the Friday (Nov.
-22) program.
+It is a 50-cent base wager and if all five winners aren’t selected, any carryover pool will be moved to the Pick-5 wager on Saturday (Nov.
+21) program.

 By Billie Owens